Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

 \subsection{Physical origin of the yield stress in soft materials}

-A central question on the behavior of yield stress materials concerns the elucidation of its physical origin.
-Ideally, one would like to know under what conditions a given system will exhibit a yield stress, what are the microscopic mechanisms responsible for the emergence of a yield stress, and whether general rules can be formulated to predict for instance the value of the yield stress as a function of the composition and structural organization of the material from the knowledge of the microscopic constituents and interactions between them.
+To elucidate the physical origin of yield stress rheology in a given material, ideally one would like to know under what conditions the material exhibits a yield stress, what microscopic mechanisms are responsible for the emergence of a yield stress, and whether general rules can be formulated to predict the actual value of the yield stress for instance as a function of the composition and structural organization (constituents, interactions) of the material.
+The emergence of a finite yield stress is frequently referred to as a ``jamming transition'' \cite{Liu:2001,vanHecke:2010}: a broad range of dense amorphous materials (from foams and grains to dense liquids) share the important similarity that they do not flow unless a large enough shear stress is applied.
+This idea was popularised via a schematic jamming phase diagram in an influential paper by Liu and Nagel \cite{Liu:1998}.

-In the soft condensed matter literature, the emergence of a finite yield stress is frequently referred to as a ``jamming transition'' \cite{Liu:2001}.
-In fact, the two concepts are often taken as being nearly equivalent, such that ``jammed'' then simply means that a material does not flow unless a finite stress is applied.
-This idea is graphically captured by the ``jamming phase diagram'', first proposed by Liu and Nagel, which illustrates the idea that a broad range of dense amorphous materials (from foams and grains to dense liquids) share important similarities \cite{Liu:1998}.
-In fact, we ourselves follow this general line of thought in writing a review article on yield stress materials in soft condensed matter, because we implicitely assume that they form a coherent family, which is defined by the emergence of a finite yield stress as either temperature or density is varied.

-However, whereas the construction of the jamming phase diagram implicitely suggests that all amorphous solids undergo a ``jamming transition'' between fluid and solid states, this view does not capture well the variety of phase transitions which account for the existence of solid behaviour in soft condensed materials.
-In the following, we describe three important types of yield stress materials whose solid behavior originates from different types of phase transitions (or sharp dynamical crossovers), which are usually described by distinct types of theoretical approaches as well.
-Of course, these distinctions do not imply that the rheology of these materials is different, and it still makes sense to talk about the ``rheology of yield stress materials'' in a general sense, as we do throughout this review.
-This is because several aspects of their rheology mainly depend on the existence of the yield stress, independently of the physical ingredients and parameters controlling its value.
+However, the existence of a similar type of transition between fluid and amorphous solid states does not imply that a single physical mechanism should be at work: soft condensed materials may become solid by crossing a variety of phase transitions, and the ``jamming transition'' is now understood as being only one of them~\cite{Liu:2010,vanHecke:2010}.
+In the following, we describe three important classes of yield stress materials whose solid behavior originates from qualitatively different types of phase transitions (or sharp dynamical crossovers) which are usually described by different types of theoretical approaches as well.

-\subsubsection{Simple colloidal systems: Soft glassy materials}
+\subsubsection{Simple colloidal systems: soft glassy materials}